hasibiubatian/Radiation-Lab/README.md

-In the name Of Almighty Allah (SWT) and Prophet Muhammad (S) Dedicated to James Clerk Maxewll, Rudlof Hertz and Nicola Tesla
+In the name Of Almighty Allah (SWT) and Prophet Muhammad (S) {Dedicated to Nicola Tesla, James Clerk Maxewll and  Rudlof Hertz}